 Who gets lichenoid keratosis?

-Lichenoid keratosis is an uncommon lesion with most cases usually discovered by doctors performing careful skin examinations.
-Most lesions develop in patients aged between 30-80 years and affect females more than males by 2:1.
-The condition is most commonly seen in Caucasians and rarely affects Asians, African Americans or Hispanics.
+Lichenoid keratosis generally develops in fair-skinned patients aged 30–80 years.
+It is twice as common in females as than males.
+It is most commonly seen in Caucasians and rarely affects Asians, African Americans or Hispanics.

 What are the clinical features of lichenoid keratosis?